SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Methodology

-We construct a benchmark dataset for long-form scientific QA using simulators as retrieval tools, covering climate modeling and epidemiology domains.
+We construct a benchmark dataset for long-form scientific QA using simulators as retrieval tools, covering climate modeling, epidemiology, and urban planning domains.
 For climate modeling, we utilize the climate emulator~\citep{niu2024multi} trained on Coupled Model Intercomparison Project Phase 6~\citep{eyring2016overview} simulations, comprising general circulation and Earth system models representing the scientific standard for climate projection.
-This emulator enables efficient exploration of climate scenarios prohibitively expensive with full CMIP6 models.
-Focusing on four greenhouse and aerosol gases ($CO_2, CH_4, BC, SO_2$) as inputs and 2-meter surface temperature as output, it captures anthropogenic warming drivers while targeting policy-relevant climate variables.
-This enables rapid assessment of emission pathways and climate risk evaluation.
-For epidemiology, we employ GLEAM-AI, a stochastic emulator capable of reproducing complex influenza transmission patterns in the United States~\citep{zahedi2024gleam, wu2023deep}.
-This emulator accurately replicates the mechanistic disease dynamics of the Global Epidemic and Mobility model (GLEAM)~\citep{balcan2010modeling, chinazzi2024multiscale}, a stochastic, age-stratified, metapopulation model integrating high-resolution population data, age-stratified social mixing dynamics, human mobility, and disease transmission.
-Our benchmark considers a Susceptible-Latent-Infectious-Removed-like compartmental model~\citep{zahedi2024gleam} simulating seasonal influenza outbreaks in the U.S., previously validated in influenza forecasting efforts~\citep{mathis2024evaluation}.
+This emulator enables efficient exploration of climate scenarios that would be prohibitively expensive with full CMIP6 models.
+Focusing on four greenhouse and aerosol gases ($CO_2, CH_4, BC, SO_2$) as inputs and 2-meter surface temperature as output, it captures anthropogenic warming drivers while targeting a policy-relevant climate variable.
+This enables rapid assessment of emission pathways and climate risk.
+For epidemiology, we employ GLEAM-AI, a stochastic emulator that reproduces influenza transmission patterns in the United States~\citep{zahedi2024gleam, wu2023deep}.
+It accurately replicates the mechanistic disease dynamics of the Global Epidemic and Mobility model (GLEAM)~\citep{balcan2010modeling, chinazzi2024multiscale}, a stochastic, age-stratified, metapopulation model integrating population data, age-stratified social mixing, human mobility, and disease transmission.
 We vary the following parameters in GLEAM-AI: basic reproduction number (R0), the strength of the seasonality, the level of initial residual immunity in the population, and the presumed starting date of the outbreak.
+For urban planning, we utilize the SUMO simulator~\citep{lopez2018microscopic} to model traffic dynamics under interventions including signal prioritization, modal shifts to cycling, and arterial closures, and assess their impacts on travel time efficiency, vehicle idling, and $CO_2$ emissions.